The PoetsUnlimited publication on Medium is an eclectic mix of poetry from contributors around the world with diverse perspectives and styles.

 Famous, heavily-published poets tired of CONSTANTLY earning huge sums of money are allowed to share their poems with us here too.
 Really!

-Take a look back here occasionally.
-There might be an addition or two as we learn how to make things even better.
+Whew — that’s a lot of stuff, but each item helps preserve a functional and reader-friendly publication.
+Do take a look back here occasionally.
+There may be an addition or two as we learn how to make things even better.
 I’ll even try to fix some of the typos and grammar-fails on this page as I notice them.

 Our open-period for new sign-ups comes and goes quickly, as the response is usually quite strong.
-Mark your calendar — date is at the top of this page.
+If a date for open period is indicated, it’s per North America’s Eastern timezone, and at the top of this page.

 DO promote your poem if you can take a moment to do so.
 Use the hashtag #poetsUnlimited on your social media platform of choice, and you’ll help both yourself and your fellow unlimited-poets to connect with more readers.